solo-io/workshops/gloo/gloo/README.md

 In this section we will explore the request transformations using Gloo.

 ### Response transformation

-The following example demonstrates how to modify a response status code if a field exists in the response body for example.
+The following example demonstrates how to modify a response using Gloo, we are going to return a basic html page in case the response code is 429 (rate limited).

 ```bash
 kubectl apply -f - <<EOF